 (1) Additional data needed was acquired from sources outside the QRZ.COM website.

-When I passed the Novice license examination in December 1973, I discussed with my father that I would need a QSL card once I got on the air.
-He suggested that I should pay a visit to an artist friend of his, Mr. Halldór Pétursson (1916-1977) who happened to have a studio close to our home.
-He then called Mr. Pétursson, and it was arranged that I was to visit him the next day.
+When I passed the Novice license examination back in December 1973, I discussed with my father that I would need a QSL card once I got on the air.
+He suggested that I should pay a visit to an artist friend of his, Mr. Halldór Pétursson (1916-1977) who happened to have his art studio close to our home.
+He then called Mr. Pétursson, and it was arranged that I could visit him the next day.

-I was received warmly by Mr. Pétursson.
+I was received warmly by the artist.
 He asked me what kind of a drawing I would like for my QSL card; but I had no idea at the time.
 Then he asked me to tell him all about amateur radio and DX'ing.
 So I told him about the hobby and ended by saying that QSL cards were exchanged to confirm contacts made over the airwaves.

-I guess it took me 3-4 minutes to explain things to the artist and while I was talking, he finished the drawing you can see on my QSL card above.
-I have always been most pleased with this drawing.
+I guess it took me some minutes to explain things and while I was talking, he finished the drawing you can see on my QSL card above.
+I have always been pleased with this drawing.
 I still have the original artwork and nowadays I could probably sell it since his work is much appreciated.
-Although this is a simple drawing, he did put his initials on it, "HP.73".
+Although this was a simple drawing, he did put his initials on it, "HP.73".
 This artwork will however never be up for sale.

-I still have a few hundred of these cards left but have, in the years gone by, had a more basic card made for TF3JB operations; almost identical to a card I had made for my TF2JB call sign when I was living at the Hvanneyri QTH (2007-2012).
+I still have a few hundred of these cards left but have, in the years gone by, had a more basic card made for TF3JB operations; almost identical to the one I had made for my TF2JB activity when I was lived at the Hvanneyri QTH (2007-2012).
 Feel free to request the original card if you send your QSL via direct.

 73 de Jónas, TF3JB.

-Photo of TF3JB on the opening page - Guðrún Jónsdóttir (Borgarnesi).
+Photo of TF3JB on top of the page - Mrs. Guðrún Jónsdóttir (Borgarnesi).

-The photographs with the text about amateur radio in TF are by TF3JB.
+Photographs included the text about amateur radio in Iceland if brief are by TF3JB.

-The map of TF call areas was done by TF2MSN.
+The map of TF call areas was designed by TF2MSN.